High-Calorie Food Additions

 -

-Spread on muffins, crackers, waffles or pancakes
+Spread on toast, muffins, crackers, waffles or pancakes

 Oils